openSUSE/news-o-o/_posts/2009-04-22-opensuse-community-week-coming-may-11-through-may-17.markdown

 ---
 author: News Team
+comments: true
 date: 2009-04-22 13:16:52+00:00
 layout: post
 link: https://news.opensuse.org/2009/04/22/opensuse-community-week-coming-may-11-through-may-17/
+slug: opensuse-community-week-coming-may-11-through-may-17
-title: "openSUSE Community Week Coming May 11 through May 17"
+title: openSUSE Community Week Coming May 11 through May 17
+wordpress_id: 1558
 categories:
 - Events
 ---

 Want to contribute to the openSUSE Project, but not sure where to start?
 Join us for the openSUSE Community Week May 11 through 17th.
 Want to help lead the project and mentor new community contributors?
 Step up and join in!

 The idea behind Community Week is to show users in the openSUSE community how they can become contributors, and to help existing contributors become more effective.